What grants are available for first home buyers in WA?

 First Home Owner Rate

-First home buyers in WA may be eligible for a stamp duty concession.
-This is available through the First Home Owner Rate of Duty.
+First home buyers in WA may be eligible for a stamp duty concession under the First Home Owner Rate of Duty.
+The latest thresholds apply to contracts entered into on or after 21 March 2025.

 FHOR eligibility requirements